Privacy Policy

 We will only store your personal data in the UK.
 This means that it will be fully protected under the Data Protection Legislation.

-n rules which all our group companies are required to follow when processing personal data.
+We ensure that your personal data is protected under binding corporate rules.
+Binding corporate rules are a set of common rules which all our group companies are required to follow when processing personal data.
 For further information, please refer to the Information Commissioner’s Office.

 The security of your personal data is essential to us, and to protect your data, we take a number of important measures, including the following:

-• limiting access to your personal data to those employees, agents, contractors, and other third parties with a legitimate need to know and ensuring that they are subject to duties of confidentiality;
+- limiting access to your personal data to those employees, agents, contractors, and other third parties with a legitimate need to know and ensuring that they are subject to duties of confidentiality;

-• procedures for dealing with data breaches (the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, your personal data) including notifying you and/or the Information Commissioner’s Office where we are legally required to do so;
+- procedures for dealing with data breaches (the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, your personal data) including notifying you and/or the Information Commissioner’s Office where we are legally required to do so;

 9. How Can I Control My Personal Data?